exoplatform/exo-documentation/docs/UsingPerkStore.rst

 |image6|

-To see all orders you can click on "My orders" button from the toolbar of perkstore.
+To see all orders you can click on "My orders" button from the toolbar of the Perk Store.

 |image7|